 We may use or disclose personal information for a secondary purpose where one or more of the following applies:

 - you have consented to the use or disclosure for a secondary purpose

 - you would reasonably expect us to use the information for that other purpose

-- it is legally required or authorised, such as by an Australian law, or court or tribunal order.
+- it is legally required or authorised, by or under an Australian law, or court or tribunal order.
 This includes express statutory provisions, as well as the more general application of the common law and the exercise of the Australian Government’s executive authority

-- we have reason to suspect that unlawful activity, or misconduct of a serious nature, that relates to our functions or activities has been, is being or may be engaged in and we reasonably believe that it is necessary in order for us to take appropriate action in relation to the matter
+- we have reason to suspect that unlawful activity, or misconduct of a serious nature relating to our functions or activities has been, is being or may be engaged in, and we reasonably believe the use or disclosure is necessary in order for us to take appropriate action in relation to the matter

-- we reasonably believe that it is necessary to help locate a person who has been reported as missing
+- it is necessary to help locate a person reported as missing

 - it is reasonably necessary for the establishment, exercise or defence of a legal or equitable claim